svnesbo/uvvm-cosim/README.md

 ## Simulator support

 It has only been tested with NVC at the moment, but it may work with other simulators that support VHPI.
+Older commits of NVC than [3b81846](https://github.com/nickg/nvc/commit/3b81846) may not work.

+For reference, this is likely because local variables are used for `libraryName` and `modelName` when registering foreign functions in `register_vhpi_foreign_method` in `uvvm_cosim_utils.hpp`.

 ## Integration in an existing testbench